 Which is more important for a piano student to learn, reading music or playing by ear?
 The answer is that both are an important part of being a good musician.
 In this article, we will define what it means to learn to play music by ear, or by listening and mimicking, and also what it means to read music, or to learn to play music by looking at written notes.

-For most children, their first experience with music is singing a simple song, like Mary Had a Little Lamb.
+For most children, their first experience with music is singing a simple song, like “Mary Had a Little Lamb.”
 How did they learn this song?
-By ear.
-They heard it until they were able to memorize a series of sounds, and then used their vocal chords to reproduce those sounds.
+After listening to it multiple times and memorizing the sounds and patterns that they heard, they used their voice to reproduce those sounds.
 This process of listening and imitation is called learning music by ear.

 Learning to Read Music